 - Outdoor topcoat, if using outdoors on the patio or in the garden.
 I like General Finishes.
 Always read the instructions carefully and use protective eyewear and gloves.

 You can see all the detail in the flowers.
-I just kept adding until it looked good to me.
+I just kept adding color and depth, until it looked good to me.
 Personal preference is the key here.
 I like the different look of the flowers with the color combination.
-The pink polka dots were just a whim and I like the character they add.
-A bit whimsy, isn’t it?
+The pink polka dots add the whimsy and I like their character.
+Do you like whimsy?

 Instructions made easy: